GoSecure/pyrdp/README.md

 ```

 #### Connecting to the PyRDP player
-If you want to see live RDP connections through the PyRDP player, you will need to specify the ip and port on which the
+If you want to see live RDP connections through the PyRDP player, you will need to specify the IP address and port on which the
 player is listening using the `-i` and `-d` arguments.
 Note: the port argument is optional, the default port is 3000.

 ```